Adventures in Machine Learning

 print(f”Time elapsed: {time_elapsed}ns”)

-Higher precision timing functions can also be used for profiling code and identifying performance bottlenecks.
-By measuring the performance of different parts of the code, developers can identify areas that need optimization and improve the overall performance of their code.
+Higher-precision timing functions are also useful for profiling code and identifying performance bottlenecks.
+By measuring the performance of different parts of the code, developers can pinpoint areas that require optimization and improve the overall performance of their code.

 7) Other Pretty Cool Features